Hedde/django-networth/README.md

         )

         a. the condition;
-           can be any callable or non callable (e.g. a boolean) if callable, receives the instance as its first argument
+           can be any callable or non callable (e.g. a boolean). if callable, receives the instance as its first argument.

         b. the award;
            can be any callable or integer, but MUST return an integer.
-           if the condition is met, this is the return value for the field
+           if the condition is met, this represents the field's networth return value.
-           if callable, receives the result as its first argument
+           if callable, receives the condition's result as its first argument.

-    note: it's perfectly legit to declare the same field twice
+    note: it's perfectly legit to declare the same field twice.

 Consider the following pseudo instances (first_name, last_name, tags, other_tags,):